Sevwins/Sevwins.github.io/privacy-policy.md

 We may share personal information as follows:

-- We may share personal information with your consent.
-For example, you may let us share personal information with others for their own marketing uses.
-Those uses will be subject to their privacy policies.

 - We may share personal information when we do a business deal, or negotiate a business deal, involving the sale or transfer of all or a part of our business or assets.
 These deals can include any merger, financing, acquisition, or bankruptcy transaction or proceeding.

 - We may share personal information for legal, protection, and safety purposes.

-o We may share information to comply with laws.
+- We may share information to comply with laws.

-o We may share information to respond to lawful requests and legal processes.
+- We may share information to respond to lawful requests and legal processes.

-o We may share information to protect the rights and property of Sevwins Inc., our agents, customers, and others.
+- We may share information to protect the rights and property of Sevwins Inc., our agents, customers, and others.
 This includes enforcing our agreements, policies, and terms of use.

-o We may share information in an emergency.
+- We may share information in an emergency.
 This includes protecting the safety of our employees and agents, our customers, or any person.

 - We may share information with those who need it to do work for us.